-Name, Address, and Age (1) Position(s) Held with Company Principal Occupation(s) During Past 5 Years John F. ("Jack") McGlinn, 46 Chief Operating Chief Operating Officer, Secretary and Treasurer of Capitala Officer, Finance since February 2013 and serves as a director of Secretary and Capitala Investment Advisors.
+Name, Address, and Age (1) Position(s) Held with Company Principal Occupation(s) During Past 5 Years John F. ("Jack") McGlinn, 47 Chief Operating Chief Operating Officer, Secretary and Treasurer of Capitala Officer, Finance since February 2013 and serves as a director of Secretary and Capitala Investment Advisors.
 Mr. McGlinn joined the Treasurer predecessor to Capitala Investment Advisors in 2000 and manages our Raleigh, North Carolina office.
-Prior to joining the predecessor to Capitala Investment Advisors, Mr. McGlinn was president and chief financial officer of a medical products manufacturer and an accountant for PricewaterhouseCoopers LLP.
-Stephen A. Arnall, 53 Chief Financial Chief Financial Officer of Capitala Finance since May 2013.
+Stephen A. Arnall, 54 Chief Financial Chief Financial Officer of Capitala Finance since May 2013.
 Officer Prior to joining Capitala Finance, Mr. Arnall was an executive vice president and the chief financial officer of Park Sterling Bank from 2006 to 2010 and treasurer of Park Sterling Bank from 2010 to 2013.
-Mr. Arnall was also the executive vice president and chief financial officer of The Scottish Bank from 1998 to 2006.
-Richard G. Wheelahan, III, 34 Chief Chief Compliance Officer of Capitala Finance since July Compliance 2013.
-Mr. Wheelahan is also the chief compliance officer and Officer a director of Capitala Investment Advisors and has served as an associate, and subsequently, a vice president of the predecessor to Capitala Investment Advisors since March 2010.
-Prior to joining us, Mr. Wheelahan was a transactional attorney with Moore & Van Allen PLLC's corporate practice group and Mayer Brown LLP's leveraged finance practice group.
+Richard G. Wheelahan, III, 35 Chief Chief Compliance Officer of Capitala Finance since July Compliance 2013.
+Mr. Wheelahan is also the chief compliance officer, Officer general counsel, and a director of Capitala Investment Advisors and served as an associate, and subsequently, a vice president of the predecessor to Capitala Investment Advisors since March 2010.